What are veneers?

-Composite veneers are dental veneers to cover your teeth using composite materials.
-Here your dentist uses composite resin dental bonding to mask or veneer your teeth.
+Composite veneers are a dental treatment option to cover your teeth using composite material.
+Here your dentist uses composite resin dental bonding to mask your teeth.
 The material is prepared before and directly applied to tooth or teeth that you want to cover.
 Composite veneers take one dental visit and is the quickest way to have your teeth veneered.

 - Less expensive and affordable

 - Easier to fix